 Overall, the Bernedoodle temperament is great, making it a supportive and happy pet.

 Bernedoodles are generally healthy dogs when compared to both of their parents.
-Their typical lifespan ranges between 12 to 18 years.
+Their typical lifespan ranges between 12 and 18 years.
 Compared to the Bernese Mountain Dog, this breed has much lower instances of cancer and a much higher life span.
 Most of the time, genetically inherited diseases are more common due to inbreeding, and cross-bred dogs are much more resistant.

 That said, there are some health conditions these dogs can have, and those are: